inveniosoftware/docs-invenio-ils/docs/reference/access_and_restrictions.md

 Librarian - Actor in charge of managing and curating the data, and the workflows.

+Librarian (Read-only) - Actor with view-only access to the backoffice.
+Can view all backoffice resources but cannot create, update, or delete records.
+Ideal for external integrations that only need to read data like statistics reporting.

 Patron - Actor interacting with the system from the outside, using the feature of the system to cover his demand for books/articles/publications and to interact with the library.

+## Backoffice Access Permissions

+InvenioILS provides two access actions for backoffice access:

+**`ils-backoffice-access`** - Full backoffice access
+: Users or roles with this action have full access to the backoffice, including the ability to create, update, and delete all records.

+**`ils-backoffice-readonly-access`** - Read-only backoffice access (Available from [v6.0](../releases/version6/upgrade.md)) : Users or roles with this action can view all backoffice resources but cannot create, update, or delete any records.

+For instructions on setting up users and roles with these access actions, see the [CLI Users & Authentication reference](cli/users-authentication.md).

 ## Document Record